dtaipov/KeyChain/source/index.html.md

 ## Calculate the public key

 <aside class="notice">
-Please remember that you need to <code>insert your own key name</code> in the parameters when copying the requests!
+Please remember that you need to insert your own <code>key name</code> in the parameters when copying the requests!
 </aside>

 ### Command